A timeline of growth from branch campus to internationally recognized university.

 2010 Ka Haka ‘Ula O Ke‘elikōlani College of Hawaiian Language presents two doctorates in Hawaiian and Indigenous Language and Culture Revitalization, the first doctoral degrees awarded at UH Hilo.

-2013 The new student housing complex Hale ʻAlahonua opens.
+The new student housing complex Hale ʻAlahonua opens (see story and video).
 The first new student housing project since 1989 is a $32.5 million dollar structure made up of three, three-story residential wings that house approximately 300 students, increasing on-campus housing by more than 30 percent.

 Unless otherwise noted, all photos courtesy of UH Hilo Graphics Department.